 If PCV10 has been given at 6-week and/or 5 month milestone, the next pneumococcal vaccination/s would be PCV13 instead of PCV10.

 Children who were previously vaccinated with a full course of PCV10 do not need PCV13.
 However, PHARMAC is seeking further clinical advice on a proposal for a catch-up programme.

 If a course of PCV10 has not been completed, children under 5 years will be eligible for catch up doses.
 Consult with 0800 IMMUNE or refer to Appendix 2 of Immunisation Handbook for information on appropriate catch-up doses.

 There is no change to the criteria used to confirm who is deemed to be at ‘high risk’ of pneumococcal disease (see the PHARMAC schedule).
 Those who meet the criteria should have included the extra primary course dose administered at 3 months of age.
 Thus, they receive 4 doses in total (3+1 schedule).

 It is important for all of those who are considered to be ‘high risk’ of pneumococcal disease continue to receive their 23PPV from aged 2 years.

-Please see the image below of this web page for reference.
+Please see the table below for reference.